CaesarXInsanium/StructureInterpretationNotes/Notes/DataAbstractions.md

 $$

 The goal would be to support `add`, `sub`, `mul` and all of the other basic arithmetic operations as shown with other data types.
+The `GCD` function is revisited and applied to a function named `gcd-terms`.

+I am struggling to understand the point of the rest of this chapter, other than implementing mathematics in scheme.